deckhouse/deckhouse/modules/301-prometheus-metrics-adapter/docs/USAGE.md

   # "min and max values
   minReplicas: 1
   maxReplicas: 10
+  behavior:                           # if short-term spikes of CPU usage are regular for the application,
+    scaleUp:                          # you can postpone the scaling decision to be sure if it is necessary
+      stabilizationWindowSeconds: 300 # (by default, scaling up occurs immediately)
   metrics:
   # scaling based on CPU and Memory consumption
   - type: Resource